yuki-961004/binaryRL/README.md

 # Estimation Methods

-While this R package is primarily designed for constructing **Reinforcement Learning (RL)** models (with `run_m()` at its core), its key functions, `rcv_d()` and `fit_p()`, also serve as a versatile algorithmic library for fitting any **black-box functions** in parallel.
+While this R package is built for constructing **Reinforcement Learning (RL)** models (with `run_m()` at its core), its key functions, `rcv_d()` and `fit_p()`, also serve as a versatile algorithmic library for fitting any **black-box functions** in parallel.
 Given that MAP extends MLE by leveraging the Expectation-Maximization (EM) algorithm, this package offers robust solutions for both of these powerful estimation methods.
 We also provide [example code](https://yuki-961004.github.io/binaryRL/articles/) for three other estimation methods: MCMC, ABC, and RNN.

 In general, `MLE` can lack robustness, `MAP` is time-consuming, and `MCMC` is often prohibitively slow.
-In contrast to these log-likelihood-based estimation methods, methods like `ABC` and `RNN` do not need to repeatedly run the black-box function.
-Instead, they use simulated data to train a direct mapping between behavioral outcomes and parameters.
+In contrast, methods like `ABC` and `RNN` bypass the log-likelihood entirely.
+Instead of iteratively searching for parameters, they learn a direct mapping from simulated data.
 As a result, they offer a level of speed and robustness that log-likelihood methods cannot match.
-Based on our tests, We think `ABC` is the best estimation method.
+Based on our tests, we believe `ABC` is the best estimation method.

 ## Based on Log-Likelihood